skalenetwork/skale-consensus/docs/consensus-spec.md

 ## 2.3 Normal block processing vs catchup.

-In addition to normal block processing, a node can receive blocks through `block catchup` mechanism.
+In addition to normal block processing, a `node` can receive blocks through `block catchup` mechanism.

 `Block catchup` means that the `node` does not participate in `block consensus`.
 Instead, it simply downloads  `committed blocks` from other `nodes`, verifying `block signatures`. `Block catchup` typically happens when:

 *  a node is powered on after being offline,
-*  the nework connection of the node is slower than 2/3 of other nodes, so they reach consensus without the node participating.
+*  the nework connection of the node is slower than 2/3 of peer nodes, so they reach consensus without node participation.

-  Block catchup` is also be used by `achive nodes` that do not participate in `core chain`.
+  `Block catchup` is also be used by `achive nodes` that do not participate in `core chain`.

 On core nodes `block consensus` and `block catchup` run in parallel.
 This means that every node in addition to normal `block consensus` procedure makes periodic random connections to other nodes, to attempt to download ready committed blocks.